 Resistant to pugging.
 Water contents at field capacity are less than the plastic limit.
 Pumice Soils may, however, be susceptible to compaction on loading, with consequent reduced infiltration.

 Low reserves of major nutrient elements.
 Sulphur, potassium, nitrogen, phosphorus and magnesium are usually required for agricultural or horticultural crops.
-Reserve potassium (Kc) is low and exchangeable magnesium is very low, particularly in subsoils.
+Reserve potassium is low and exchangeable magnesium is very low, particularly in subsoils.

 Trace elements are likely to be deficient.
 Trace elements that are possibly deficient include cobalt, copper, molybdenum, boron, iodine and selenium.